-As a general purpose cleaner to use with almost all sorts of stuck on debris, Citrol 266 is awesome.
+As a general purpose cleaner to use with almost all sorts of stuck on debris, including tar and tree sap.
+Citrol 266 is awesome.
 It particularly excels at dispatching tar with ease.
 Citrol 266 is safe for clear coats and trim so you don’t need to be too careful about what you spray on the exterior of your car.
 It is even safe to be sprayed on rubber.
 You shouldn’t let it sit for too long anywhere however just to be safe.

 Another surprising contrast between Tarminator and Citrol 266 is the much more aggressive Citrol 266 is safe to be sprayed on trim and rubber if you rinse it away immediately afterward.
 Stoner’s recommends not allowing Tarminator to get on rubber or trim.

 Rain-X Bug and Tar Defense Pre-Wash Gel

 Rain-X Bug and Tar Defense comes in third in this review but it is a close runner up to Tarminator.
 It’s very good at its job, but unfortunately it too can not come close to the power of Citrol 266.

 If you can’t find the other 2 products it’s a great fallback option to tar stains.

 One plus that the Rain-X product has over Tarminator is that it is safe to spray on trim and whatnot as long as you don’t leave it applied for an extended period of time.

 Wash thoroughly once finished using to get rid tar, tree sap, or whatever stuck on debris you’re trying to tackle.

 It’s a good idea to wash your car before trying to remove tar or bug guts.
 This will make sure that there is the least amount of dirt and grit on your car’s paint.
 If your car or truck isn’t cleaned you’ll almost certainly scratch the finish.
 This is especially true given that the places where tar tends to collect is also some of the dirtiest areas on the exterior of your vehicle.